deepnetworkgmbh/joseki/TECH_DESIGN.md

 - `frontend` - a web application, which interacts with end-user;
 - `backend` - expose web-api for `frontend` and does the most of business logic: shaping audit data, historical view, reporting, configuration.
 To simplify the first phase of development, the entire backend is created as a single service.
-- `scanners` - a set of applications (one per audit/scan type), that once in a while perform audit/scan operation and saves raw results to a common blob-storage.
+- `scanners` - a set of applications (one per audit/scan type), that once in a while perform audit/scan operation and enqueue raw results to a Queue Service.
 Each scanner job can be deployed to different locations: cloud or bare-metal; VMs, kubernetes or [ACI](https://azure.microsoft.com/en-us/services/container-instances/)/[Cloud Run](https://cloud.google.com/run/)/[Fargate](https://aws.amazon.com/fargate/); FaaS.

 ![General-overview](./docs/diagrams/kubegaard-white.png)